Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

 Note that Penal Code 12022 punishes the possession of a firearm.
 The use of a firearm during the commission of a felony is punished by a different California statute.

-The enhancements under this statute subject a defendant to a number of years in California state prison.
-This time period is in addition and consecutive to the punishment that the accused receives for the underlying felony offense.
+The enhancements under this statute subject you to several years in California state prison.
+This time period is in addition and consecutive to the punishment that you receive for the underlying felony offense.

-2. What if the defendant was armed in the commission of a felony?
+2. What if I was armed in the commission of a felony?

-The basic enhancement, per this statute, is an additional one year in prison for a defendant being armed with a firearm during the commission of a felony.
+The basic enhancement, per this statute, is an additional one year in prison for being armed with a firearm during the commission of a felony.

-This additional time may change if the defendant either:
+This additional time may change if you either:

 - committed a felony while possessing an assault weapon, or